jefftriplett/jefftriplett.github.io/_pages/about.md

 ----

 ## Present
-{:.mt-8 .text-green-500}

 ### [Python Software Foundation Director](https://www.python.org/psf/records/board/history/#id2)
 {:.mt-4 .-mb-4}

-I was voted in by the community as a Director for the [Python Software Foundation (PSF)](https://www.python.org/psf/) for the 2018 to 2021 term.
+I was voted in by the community as a Director for the [Python Software Foundation (PSF)](https://www.python.org/psf/) for the 2018 to 2020 term and then for a second term from 2020 to 2023.

 ### [Django Events Foundation North America (DEFNA)](https://github.com/defna)
 {:.mt-4 .-mb-4}